fjames86/frpc/README.md

 the required methods.

 RPCSEC_GSS provides both integrity (checksumming) and privacy (encryption) of the call arguments/results.
-Set the :SERVICE level to `:INTEGITY` for checksumming and `:PRIVACY` for encryption and checksumming of the call arguments/results.
+Set the :SERVICE level to `:INTEGRITY` for checksumming and `:PRIVACY` for encryption and checksumming of the call arguments/results.
 The default is `:NONE` which sends the args/results as normal.

 ```